Didn't find what you were looking for?

 Lohnzettel forms the basis for calculating the tax liability and for determining the amount of the Austrian tax refund.

 The general part contains:

 If you are working or worked in Austria and are filing a tax return you may also have to attach some additional documents.
 One of them is the form L1i – Erklärung zur ArbeitnehmerInnenveranlagung.

 The social part contains:

-Lohnzettel is issued by the employer after the end of the tax year, which always corresponds to the end of the calendar year with the end of February being the deadline for filing electronically.
-You are entitled to this document even if your employment lasted less than 1 year.
+Lohnzettel will be issued by your employer electronically after the end of the tax year, but no later than the end of February of the following year.
+You are entitled to the document even if the employment relationship lasted less than 1 year.